GMUCERG/fobos/docs/source/workstation/setup_linux.rst

 Basic Downloads
 ---------------

-Note: The following installation procedure is tested on Linux Ubuntu 22.04.
+Note: The following installation procedure was tested on Linux Ubuntu 22.04.

 #.
 Download FOBOS from the `FOBOS home page <https://cryptography.gmu.edu/fobos/>`_.
 #.
 Extract the archive into a directory of your choice